CleverProgrammers/pwj-chrome-extension/readme.md

 ## TODO: Display the list of Action Items from the database

+- Get all `actionItems` from
+- Create `renderActionItems()` function
+- Loop through each action item and render it

 ## TODO(TOGETHER): Clean up the styling

 - Clean up spacing and borders